xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 ---
 title: "Building a Minimal Viable Armv7 Emulator"
 date: 2025-11-06
-summary: "Emulating ARMv7 is suprisingly easy, even from scratch AND in Rust"
+summary: "Emulating armv7 is surprisingly easy, even from scratch AND in Rust"
 draft: true
 tags:
   - arm